MangoTheCat/blog_rstats_gender/README.md

 ![](rstats_faces_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 Compared to 2016  the percentage of women speakers at EARL has gone up.
 This reflects the effort that has been put in by the EARL team and will hopefully continue to improve in the future.
-The estimate for useR 2016 is surprisingly close to our estimate for #rstat faces.
-The organisation for useR 2017 will probably improve on this considering the facilities they're providing and the location (who doesn't want to go to Brussels!).
+The estimate for useR!
+2016 is surprisingly close to our estimate for #rstat faces.
+The organisation for useR!
+2017 will probably improve on this considering they're providing childcare, diversity scholarships and the location (who doesn't want to go to Brussels!).

 ### Summary
+I'm just scraping the surface of gender prediction with this blogpost (see for example the [genderizeR](https://github.com/kalimu/genderizeR) package for another approach).
+Also there are a number of caveats to my analysis that I didn't cover such as the accuracy of the Face API, the bias in twitter users or the bias in conference attendees.
+This blogpost wasn't intended to be at the level of an academic paper but rather a short exploration into a different approach to the problem.

+As such my conclusion is that my method is definitely not complete.
+Without ground truth values it's hard to say how accurate my #rstat faces estimate is.
+The values that I did collect weren't consistent but that doesn't mean there aren't any better statistics out there (if you're familiar with any please let us know!).
+Furthermore, as a standalone KPI this estimate won't suffice but it could be useful in other contexts together with other values.
+The conference estimates are an example of this.

+There are many more things that I wanted explore but unfortunately there was no time.
+If you're interested, the code for this post can be found on [GitHub](https://github.com/MangoTheCat) and you can always reach us via [twitter](https://twitter.com/MangotheCat]).